rladiesstl/intro-meetup2-oct-2021/README.md

-## Materials for the R-Ladies St. Louis meetup on October 5, 2021
+## Materials for the R-Ladies St. Louis meetup on October 12, 2021

-### Getting Started with R
+### Introduction to Tidyverse

 About R-Ladies St. Louis Intro slides:https://rladiesstl.github.io/intro-meetup1-oct-2021/